mkdocs/mkdocs/docs/user-guide/configuration.md

 **default**: `'site'`

-!!! note "Note:"
+> NOTE:
-    If you are using source code control you will normally want to ensure that your *build output* files are not committed into the repository, and only keep the *source* files under version control.
-For example, if using `git` you might add the following line to your `.gitignore` file:
+> If you are using source code control you will normally want to ensure that
+> your *build output* files are not committed into the repository, and only
+> keep the *source* files under version control.
+For example, if using `git`
+> you might add the following line to your `.gitignore` file:
+>

-        site/
+>     site/
+>

-    If you're using another source code control tool, you'll want to check its documentation on how to ignore specific directories.
+> If you're using another source code control tool, you'll want to check its
+> documentation on how to ignore specific directories.

 ### extra_css